evwt/evwt/EvMenu.md

 * evmenu:ipc:set
   - To set the window menu from the renderer

+* evmenu:ipc:click
+  - Shuttles click command from the renderer (Vue event) to BrowserWindow/Win events

 * evmenu:ipc:input
   - IPC event to inform renderer that a menu item has been changed/activated